jacksund/simmate/docs/getting_started/analyze_and_modify_structures/structure_properties.md

 nacl_lat.beta
 ```

-Note, outputs will be the same as above.
+The outputs will be identical to the previous ones.

 ----------------------------------------------------------------------

-## Composition properties
+## Investigating Composition Properties

-We can apply the same idea to other `Structure` sub-classes, such as `Composition`.
-This allows us to see properties related to composition:
+The same concept can be applied to other `Structure` sub-classes, such as `Composition`.
+This enables us to view properties related to composition:
 ```
 nacl_compo = nacl_structure.composition
 nacl_compo.reduced_formula
 nacl_compo.elements
 ```

-This will give outputs of...
+The expected outputs are...

 ```
 # EXPECTED OUTPUTS